×

 What is it like to retire in Japan?

 "Life for a retiree in Japan and its surroundings can be quite enjoyable.
 There is an active expat community, with many retirees from other countries living in Japan.
 There are plenty of cultural attractions to explore, such as temples, shrines, and traditional festivals.
 There is also plenty of recreation to be had, such as hiking, fishing, and golfing.
-For those looking for nightlife, there are plenty of bars, restaurants, and clubs to explore," said one retiree in Japan.
+For those looking for nightlife, there are plenty of bars, restaurants, and clubs to explore," explained one retiree living in Japan.

 Get Quote